 This adjustable collar is made from designer fabrics.
 With a funky felt pumpkin, it helps your cat get into the spirit of the season without too much trauma.

 If your cat often loses its collar, then this two-pack might come in handy.
-With classic Halloween monsters in the design, and a jingle bell to let the autumn birds know who’s boss, these collars are perfect for the reluctant dresser.
+With classic Halloween monsters in the design, and a jingle bell to let the autumn birds know who’s boss, these collars are the perfect costume for the reluctant dresser.

 Halloween Safety Tips